Vulgarity2Elegance/19-Employee-Directory/README.md

 The user should be able to:

-- Sort the table by at least one category
+- Sort the table by at least one category, in this case, Age in a descending order.

-- Filter the users by at least one property.
+- Filter the users by at least one property, in this case, Name.

 ## License